Humanitarian engineering: Engineers for a Sustainable World

 ESW is a nonprofit network that attempts to solve key sustainability problems through projects.
 It is an umbrella organization with chapters in over 50 universities.

 Engineering for Change

 E4C is an online, international community of engineers that collaborate to fix global problems in the status quo.
 Many of the members collaborate online to create solutions to these problems.
 There is also an emphasis on education with its website providing information on how to design solutions.

+Peace Corps

+The U.S. Peace Corps is an international development agency based within the U.S. They feature campaigns for improving WASH infrastructure in communities around the world, and frequently employ engineers to carry out these initiatives.
+The Peace Corps has currently retired most of its main engineering programs.

+Community Engineering Corps

+Referred to in short as the CECorps, this organization was formed as a partnership between the American Society of Civil Engineers (ASCE), the American Water Works Association (AWWA), and Engineers Without Borders USA (EWB-USA).
+This organization focuses on Pro bono engineering consulting done domestically within the U.S. Projects focus on Water, Wastewater, Civil Works, and Energy, and the services involved can range from procedural assistance, to full design and construction assistance.